 Plasmapheresis is a specialized procedure that is performed in the ICU for certain patients who are very sick with some specific kidney diseases.
 In this procedure, large quantities of plasma are removed from a patient and replaced with fresh frozen plasma, albumin or saline.
 A vascular access in the form of an internal jugular catheter/femoral vein catheter/AV fistula/AV graft is required.
 A plasma filter is used for the procedure.
-Haemodialysis machine with the blood pump and bloodlines are used.
+Haemodialysis machines with the blood pump and bloodlines are used.
 Replacement fluid is infused into the bloodline.
 Anticoagulation is used appropriately.

-Some of the conditions requiring plasmapheresis are anti-GBM disease, Hemolytic Uraemic Syndrome/Thrombotic thrombocytopenic purpura, cryoglobulinemia, some vasculitic processes, recurrent FSGS in renal transplant, sensitized patients waiting for renal transplant.
+Some of the conditions requiring plasmapheresis are an anti-GBM disease, Hemolytic Uraemic Syndrome/Thrombotic Thrombocytopenic Purpura, Cryoglobulinemia, some vasculitic processes, recurrent FSGS in renal transplant, sensitized patients waiting for renal transplant.